sparksuite/simplemde-markdown-editor/README.md

 	shortcuts: {
 		"toggleOrderedList": "Ctrl-Alt-K", // alter the shortcut for toggleOrderedList "toggleCodeBlock": null, // unbind Ctrl-Alt-C
-		"drawTable": "Cmd-Alt-T" // bind Cmd-Alt-T to drawTable action, which doesn't come with a default shortcut }
+		"drawTable": "Cmd-Alt-T", // bind Cmd-Alt-T to drawTable action, which doesn't come with a default shortcut }
 });
 ```